The best luxury hotels in the Peak District

 Grantley Hall, Ripon

-Grantley Hall, housed in a beautifully-restored Grade II listed Palladian mansion, is located on the edge of the Yorkshire Dales.
+Easily one of the most renowned hotels in the Peak District, the five-star Grantley Hall is housed in a beautifully-restored Grade II-listed Palladian mansion, located on the edge of the Yorkshire Dales.
 The hotel’s Three Graces spa offers restorative treatments from Ila, as well as an 18-metre indoor swimming pool, indoor-to-outdoor hydrotherapy pool, sauna, steam room and snow room, serene relaxation room and outdoor terrace.
 Gourmands will not be disappointed with a choice of five vibrant dining outlets, including a Michelin-starred fine-dining experience with the acclaimed British chef patron, Shaun Rankin.

 Buxton Crescent Hotel, Buxton